codevbus/blog/content/about.md

 ![rocks](/river_rocks.jpg)

 I'm Mike Vanbuskirk.
-I'm a Lead DevOps Engineer based out of San Francisco, WA.
-I live in Western Michigan with my wife, son, 6 cats and a dog.
+I'm a Lead DevOps Engineer based out of San Francisco, CA. I live in Western Michigan with my wife, son, 6 cats and a dog.

 My current work tends to have a heavy focus on applying DevOps principles and methodologies in the realm of cloud-first infrastructure.